lana-k/sqliteviz/How-to-get-result-set-suitable-for-graph-visualisation.md

 FROM student
 ```
 Note that we included `student` table twice.
 That is because the table contains not only students but also their relationship to houses.
-So the first union will be used as node records and the second one - as edges.
+So the records from the first union of `student` will be used as nodes and from the second one - as edges.

 Then we need to provide an ID for each node.
+Let's put it in `node_id` field.
-For students - `id` and for houses - `name`:
+The `node_id` value for students is taken from `id` column and for houses - from `name`:

 ```sql
 SELECT json_object('object_type', 0, 'node_id', name)